IntuitDeveloper/intuit-api-docs/docs/use-cases/refundReceipt.md

 ---
 layout: default
-title: RefundReciept
+title: RefundReceipt
 nav_order: 14
 parent: Use Cases
 ---

-## credit memo
+## Refund Receipt

-The APIs related to the reFundReceipt entity allow you to manage refund reciepts for your customers.
+The APIs related to the ReFund Receipt entity allow you to manage Refund Receipts for your customers.
-The refundReciept API provides support for create, read, update and delete operations.
+The Refund Receipt API provides support for create, read, update and delete operations.

-### Operations for credit memo entity
+### Operations for refund receipt entity

 - Read - Query (POST)
 - Create - Mutation (POST)